alfredogonz97/SHPE-Sign-In/README.md

   - 4. The program advances once the file is saved and text fields and any asked questions appear for a student to fill in.
 Students can then save their response and the CSV file will then open save the responses and then close after each student hits save.

+# JAR File Won't Run?
+You may need to download JAVA on your computer: https://www.java.com/en/download/